Usually, ecommerce brands and online retailers want the same thing: to sell products.

 And because we want brands and retailers to get as much value from this tool as possible, we gave it a few more cool features.
 From the dashboard, any party can create custom segmentations for flexible analysis of product data.
 They can also consolidate data from multiple channels, and compare metrics in-chart.

-All of this with a free product information management system on the side?
 What are you waiting for?
-Sign up for a free Plytix account in just three easy steps.
+Sign up for a Plytix account in just three easy steps.